ProcursusTeam/procursus-wiki/docs/Building-on-iOS-and-macOS.md

 1. Install dependencies

-    On macOS, you'll need the latest stable XCode build.
-On iOS, install the following packages with your prefered package manager (e.g Sileo), or with APT
+    On macOS, you'll need the latest stable Xcode build.
+On iOS, install the following packages with your prefered package manager (e.g Sileo) or with APT

         sudo apt install clang dsymutil odcctools